 What I Mean by "NOT Politics as Usual"Before I explain my statement, let me provide a little background note.
 My mother, who lives near Houston, is not a big sports fan, but she has a saying about the city's sports teams (whether football, baseball, or basketball).
 Her saying is, "my favorite teams are [that sport's Houston team] AND whichever team is playing against Dallas."
 (For the record, she was saying this long before I moved to the DFW area).
 The humor of her statement, though, masks a underlying principle that is common in binary thinking and especially in recent political discussions, namely "I will only listen to what you have to say if you are with us, or against them."

-The point here is that if I can ONLY make inroads in an election by slinging mud at my opponents instead of debating our ideas, then this race becomes more about "popularity" than about "service", and I have no real interest in participating in a popularity contest.
+The point here is that if I can ONLY make inroads in this election by slinging mud at my opponents instead of debating our ideas, then this race becomes more about "popularity" than about "service", and I have no real interest in participating in a popularity contest.